cleanunicorn/ethereum-smartcontract-template/README.md

 export ETH_NODE=https://eth-mainnet.alchemyapi.io/v2/ALCHEMY_API_KEY
 ```

-After that you can run `make test` normally
+After adding the variables to your `.env` you can run `make test` normally

 You need to add the RPC url to your GitHub secrets as `ETH_NODE` to enable fork testing in GitHub Actions.
 Also make sure to uncomment these lines in [`.github/workflows/ci.yml`](.github/workflows/ci.yml).